 Whether you are admitting that your diet is far from perfect, or you have never really given much thought to your diet before, perhaps it’s time to take a chance and make a change.
 This could be the first step to getting the pain-free you back.

 Protein is found in meats such as beef, pork, lambs, and poultry.
-Protein is also found in seafood and in foods such as cottage cheese, eggs.
-Green vegetables such as spinach, kale, green beans and lettuce also contain protein.
+Protein is also found in seafood and in foods such as cottage cheese and eggs.
+Green vegetables such as spinach, kale, green beans, and lettuce also contain protein.
 What makes protein so special?
 Proteins contain amino acids.
 Amino acids are key to the daily function of our bodies and are the building blocks for pain control.
 According to Forrest Tennant, MD, amino acids circulate throughout our bodies traveling to locations such as the liver, glandular systems, and brain where they interact in different ways producing pain relief hormones such as endorphins, serotonin, dopamine, and GABA.
-Think of protein in our diet as our friendly UPS driver, who works to delivers packages (amino acids) to our door, providing us with amazing and wonderful packages that make us feel good.
+Think of protein in our diet as our friendly UPS driver, who works to deliver packages (amino acids) to our door, providing us with amazing and wonderful packages that make us feel good.

 PRO TIP: Get a good smoothie recipe that includes fruits and vegetables to get your fruit and veggie servings in.
+It can also be much easier to eat healthy if you have your fruits and veggies prepped for the week.

 Omega 3’s (omega-3 fatty acids) are a type of “good” fat that our body needs for many important functions—muscle activity, digestion, fertility and cell division and growth.
 One of the biggest reasons omega-3 fatty acids are recommended for pain management is because of their anti-inflammatory properties.
 In various studies, fish oils have shown to decrease pain associated with joint stiffness and arthritis, specifically rheumatoid arthritis.
-Although you can get consume omega-3 fatty acids in the foods you eat, it may be hard to get enough of them to really make a difference in your overall health.
+Although you can consume omega-3 fatty acids in the foods you eat, it may be hard to get enough of them to really make a difference in your overall health.
 You can buy fish oil supplements over the counter that contain all of the omega 3’s you need.

 Those who suffer from chronic pain have been shown to crave foods high in sugar.
 Unfortunately, this only makes pain levels worse.
 Registered dietician, Angie King-Nosseir, explains in a recently published autoimmune disease article, that over-consumption of sugar causes a sugar rush or sudden burst of energy followed by fatigue and sluggishness.
 Blood sugars begin to spike and fall, producing inflammatory agents that cause a great deal of inflammation in the body.
 Sugar also interferes with protein consumption in the body inhibiting the breakdown and absorption of amino acids.
 It is best to avoid foods that are high in sugars.
 If you get a sweet tooth, indulge in natural sugars.
 Try a banana drizzled with peanut butter and honey or enjoy a baked cinnamon apple.

-Carbohydrates (carbs) are the sugars, starches, and fibers found in fruits, grains, vegetables and milk products.
+Carbohydrates (carbs) are the sugars, starches, and fibers found in fruits, grains, vegetables, and milk products.
 The overconsumption of carbs has the same effect on your body as do sugars.
 In no way do you have to give up carbohydrates completely.
 But moderating your consumption of carbohydrates such as sugary cereals, crackers, cakes, bread products and refined potato products may make a play a vital role in the decrease of inflammation throughout your body.

 Today, the American diet is high in fats and oils.
 Although it is true that some fats are good for you, there are some that are not good for your overall health and contain pro-inflammatory chemicals.
 As mentioned previously, there are good fats such as the saturated fats in fish and chia seeds contain omega 3’s that contain anti-inflammatory chemicals and are good to consume.
-However, oils such as vegetable, corn and even sunflower oil contain Omega 6’s that can convince our bodies to produce inflammatory chemicals when over consumed.
+However, oils such as vegetable, corn, and even sunflower oil contain Omega 6’s that can convince our bodies to produce inflammatory chemicals when over consumed.
 Foods high in trans fats can also cause an increase in our body’s inflammation.
 Trans fats are found in your commercial baked goods and fried foods.

 Moderation is key in your diet, especially if you want to manage chronic pain.
-You don’t necessarily have to break down everything you eat, but think about the foods you eat daily and always consider the effects of your diet on your body and it’s pain response.
+You don’t necessarily have to break down everything you eat, but think about the foods you eat daily and always consider the effects of your diet on your body and its pain response.